akankshajogdand/Py/README.md

 # Py
-All python assignments in the project directory.
+All python assignments in the assignments directory.